alphanome-ai/interview-screening-task-2/README.md

 > We aim for the background videos to be as closely related as possible to the job description or job ad.

-In order to generate the BG videeos, we take job description as an input and generate script content for the specific job ad video using LLMs.
+In order to generate the BG videos, we take job description as an input and generate script content for the specific job ad video using LLMs.
 The script content is then again used to to generate keyword queries that are used to generate background videos from pexels.com API.
+The videos are then *cropped and merged* to form the background video for that specific job ad.

 ```mermaid
 flowchart TD